• Skip to primary navigation

 Phyllo Dough Crust

 • Preheat oven to 350 F. In a small bowl, mix the sugar and cinnamon together with a fork.
 In another small bowl, melt the butter.
-Place the cinnamon sugar, the melted butter, and a pastry brush next to your work service.
+Place the cinnamon sugar, the melted butter, and a pastry brush next to your workspace.

 • Remove the thawed phyllo dough from the plastic and lay it flat.
 Cover it with a towel.
 (Phyllo dough dries out quickly, so you’ll want to keep it covered as you work).